-400-7.10 Requirements for Successive Layers: Generally, place concrete in continuous horizontal layers, approximately 12 inches thick.
-To avoid obtaining a plane of separation between batches, do not allow the time before placing the next successive layer to exceed 20 minutes, unless the Engineer determines that adequate fluidity exists in the underlying layer.
+400-7.10 Requirements for Successive Layers: Generally, pPlace concrete in continuous horizontal layers, approximately 12-20 inches thick.
+To avoid obtaining a plane of separation or a cold joint between batcheslayers, do not allow the time before placing the next successive layer to exceed 20 minutes, unless the Engineer determines that adequate fluidity exists in the underlying layer.
 Generally, leave each layer of concrete unfinished to secure efficient bonding with the overlying layer.
 To minimize the visibility of joints on exposed faces, finish the top surface of the concrete immediately adjacent to the forms of the exposed face, smoothing with a plaster mason's trowel.
 Where required, use inset form work to eliminate featheredges and to obtain concrete layers with a minimum thickness of 6 inches.
 Conduct the operation of depositing and consolidating the concrete so as to form a dense, impervious mass of uniform texture with smooth faces on exposed surfaces.
-Remove, dispose of, and replace defective concrete as directed by the Engineer and at no expense to the Department.
+Remove, dispose of, and replace defective concrete as directed by the Engineer and at no expense to the Department vibrate the concrete in accordance with 400-7.11.